willplatt/space-shooter/README.md

 I recommend you use Blender [version 2.74](https://download.blender.org/release/Blender2.74/).
 The game works with similar versions, but in some versions the lighting is brighter than intended and in more recent versions the game won’t play at all.
-The image above and the video in the downloads section shows what playing the game is supposed to look like.
+The image above and [this video](https://youtu.be/K2W10eKlG0Y) show what playing the game is supposed to look like.

 ## Gameplay